wefatherley/pacder/doc/reference.rst

 :mod:`metadata` - Metadata object
 ---------------------------------

-A project's metadata (a.k.a. data dictionary) is the defining feature of the project itself, and houses important information related to the typing and validation of project records.
-This module defines a class, ``Metadata``, as a Pythonic abstraction.
+A project's metadata (a.k.a. data dictionary) is the defining feature of the project itself, and houses important information related to the typing, validation, and overall characteristics of project records.
+This module defines a class, :class:`Metadata`, that makes Pythonic the columns of a project's metadata, and also provides several convience methods for external application development.

 .. class:: Metadata(raw_metadata, raw_field_names)